Homemade Chocolate Nonpareils – milk chocolate disks covered in your favorite colored nonpareils.

 Fill a large shallow lid with your favorite colored nonpareils.
 Set aside.

-In a microwave safe bowl, add chocolate melting wafers and 1 tablespoon of paramount crystals.
+In a microwave safe bowl, add chocolate melting wafers.
 Microwave on medium heat for 30 seconds.
 Remove and stir slowly.
 Replace in microwave for 15 second increments until melting wafers are completely melted.

 Pour melted chocolate into a decorating bag or sandwich bag and snip a wee-bit of the corner off.
 Pipe disk shapes of melted chocolate onto the nonpareils.
 Let Homemade Chocolate Nonpareils stand until set.
 Eat & Enjoy!